nuzcraft/slimes_in_this_dungeon/README.md

 ## Design
 ### Title - There are Slimes in this Dungeon
 #### Premise
-The player is tasked with venturing down in to a dungeon filled with slimes to collect the 3 COLOR crystals.
+The player is tasked with venturing down in to a dungeon filled with slimes to collect 3 COLOR crystals.
 Each crystal will grant player new abilities, but will also empower the slimes of the dungeon.
-Collect all 3 and exit to win.
+Collect 3 and exit to win.
 #### Requirements
 The game will only be considered complete when:
 * The player can move around the dungeon
 * the player can fight and defeat multiple types of slimes
-* the player can collect all 3 color crystals
+* the player can collect 3 color crystals
 * the color crystals grant special abilities when gathered
 * the player can exit once 3 color crystals have been gathered
 #### Flow